julsraemy/prezi/md/202210_linkedart-pia.md

 # PhD Working Title

-*Linked Open Usable Data in the Humanities: Perspectives on Interoperability and Knowledge Representation*
+*Linked Open Usable Data in the Humanities: Perspectives on Knowledge Representation and Interoperability*

 https://phd.julsraemy.ch